 - Existing authenticated external users: Users who are already in your Office 365 user directory.
 For example, users who have previously accepted a sharing invitation or users who you have imported from another Office 365 or Azure Active Directory tenant.
 They are required to log into your system before accessing shared content.

 - New and existing authenticated external users: They are asked to verify their identity with a one-time code sent to their email.
 Since they are not required to log in, they don't need a Microsoft account.

 2. Anonymous Users

 These are external users who access your content via a link, so they don’t need to log in.
-They are anonymous since you can’t identify the person who opens up the link.
+Anonymous sharing is rather tricky since you can’t identify the person who opens up the link.

 4 ways to configure Office 365 external sharing

 When configuring external sharing you can choose between the four options below:

-Each level includes all the levels below it.
+Each level includes all the levels above it.
 For instance, if you allow anonymous links, you are also allowing external users.